planarinvestments/time-travel/README.md

 > timeline.create(amount: 500, effective_from: Time.now - 5.days)
 ```

-After a few minutes, they ping us again and tells us that the customer also submitted an addition $200 two days ago,
+After a few minutes, they ping us again and tells us that the customer also submitted an additional $200 two days ago,
 so we record that as well with

 ```
+# the new balance is 500+200, which is $700
 > timeline.update(amount: 700, effective_from: Time.now - 2.days)
 ```